Minutes of call with Owen Paterson about Randox contract lost, minister says

 Revelation comes after Boris Johnson agreed to release details of deals linked to disgraced former cabinet minister

-Minutes of a key telephone call about a contract awarded to Randox after it employed Owen Paterson as a consultant have been lost, a minister says.
+No minutes of a key telephone call about a Covid contract awarded to Randox after it employed Owen Paterson as a consultant can be found, a minister says.

-MPs were told details of the conference call could not be found – just one hour after Boris Johnson bowed to pressure to release details of the contracts.
+MPs were told the failure to “locate” them meant details of the conference call could not be published – just one hour after Boris Johnson bowed to pressure to release details of the contracts.

 Labour’s Angela Eagle attacked the “astonishing revelation”, saying: “There have been meetings with no minutes that are official and involve government ministers.”